wistein/MyPosition3/Readme.md

   - works without GApps,

-  - terminates GSM process when app is paused or ended,
+  - interrupts GPS usage when app pauses or ends GPS usage when app terminates,

   - optional email address as parameter for polling the reverse geocoding service as demanded by OpenStreetMap (for more reliable service),